nilearn/nilearn/doc/connectivity/connectome_extraction.rst

 .. topic:: **Full example**

     See the following example for a full file running the analysis:
-    :ref:`example_connectivity_plot_adhd_covariance.py`
+    :ref:`example_connectivity_multi_subject_connectome.py`

 .. topic:: **Exercise: computing the correlation matrix of rest fmri**
    :class: green

-   Try using the information above to compute the correlation matrix of the first subject of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd`
+   Try using the information above to compute a connectome on the first 5 subjects of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd`

-   **Hints:**

-   * Inspect the '.keys()' of the object returned by :func:`nilearn.datasets.fetch_adhd`

-   * :func:`numpy.corrcoef` can be used to compute a correlation matrix (check the shape of your matrices)

-   * :func:`matplotlib.pyplot.imshow` can show a correlation matrix

-   * The example above has the solution
+   **Hint:** The example above has the solution

 ..